 When you furnish the kitchen with white walls and white cabinetry, it can be tempting to stick with a neutral color for the flooring, too, but why not be bold and go for a checkered tile design.
 This rustic look brings loads of texture into this simple white kitchen and contrasted the sleek, contemporary cabinets perfectly.

-If you still need some help picking out the best kitchen flooring, have a read through our guide for some tips.
+If you still need some guidance picking out the best kitchen flooring – we can help.

 White appliances are having something of a renaissance right now, with many manufacturers introducing just the right shade of white to their large and small appliance collections.